Authored by the expert who managed and guided the team behind the Brazil Property Pack

 Does a property price drop look likely in São Paulo as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in São Paulo over the next 12 months looks low to medium, mainly because two stabilizers are working: rents are rising faster than prices, and construction costs keep climbing.
+As of 2026, the likelihood of a meaningful São Paulo property price decline over the next 12 months looks low to medium, because high rates hurt affordability but sales volumes and rents are still strong.

 Finally, please note that we cover the price trends for next year in our pack about the property market in São Paulo.